Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 **RegressVisual Tool**

-As I mentioned ealier this tool help in regression testing automation effort by allow manual or automation testers to visually detect any differences in UI.
-Below are the challenges any software test automation engineer face in the UI automation.
+As I mentioned earlier this tool help in regression testing automation effort by allowing manual or automation testers to visually detect any differences in UI.
+Below is the challenges any software test automation engineer face in UI automation.

 **UI Automation Challenges**
 1. Complicated Web Applications